Bombing of Stalingrad: Destruction of Stalingrad

-During 23 August Luftflotte 4 flew approximately 1,600 sorties and dropped 1,000 tons of bombs on the city effectively destroying it, while three aircraft were lost.

-Buildings crumbled under the blast effects of high explosives, while the extensive use of incendiaries torched factories, schools and houses.
-Wooden houses were immediately incinerated, leaving only their chimneys on the surface.
+During 23 August Luftflotte 4 flew approximately 1,600 sorties and dropped 1,000 tons of bombs on the city, effectively destroying it, while three aircraft were lost.
+Buildings crumbled under the blast effects of high explosives, while the extensive use of incendiaries torched factories, schools, and houses.
+Wooden houses were incinerated, leaving only their chimneys.
 In the first few hours of bombing, the headquarters of the city's air defenses were bombed.
-Stalingrad was enveloped in dense, volcano-like black clouds of smoke that stretched 3,500 meters into the sky.
-The destruction was monumental and complete as the entire city was put on fire and Soviet families either died or fled to ravines north of the city to escape the holocaust descending on their homes.
-Giant flames rose to the sky from massive destroyed oil storage containers and fuel tankers, which also spilled their contents of burning oil into the Volga, where it danced on the surface.
+Stalingrad was enveloped in dense black smoke clouds that stretched 3.5 kilometers upwards.
+Oil storage containers and fuel tankers were destroyed, spilling their contents of burning oil into the Volga's surface.
 The city was quickly turned to rubble, although some factories survived and continued production whilst workers militia joined in the fighting.

 After 23 August, Stalingrad was bombed block-by-block for a further five days.
-According to official statistics the Soviet fighter defences of 8 VA and 102 IAD PVO claimed 90 German planes shot down, in addition to 30 by anti-aircraft defense.
-The Soviet Air Force in the immediate area lost 201 aircraft from 23–31 August, and despite meager reinforcements of some 100 aircraft in August, it had 192 serviceable aircraft, which included 57 fighters.
+According to official statistics, the Soviet fighter defences of 8 VA and 102 IAD PVO claimed 90 German planes shot down, in addition to 30 by anti-aircraft defense.
+The Soviet Air Force in the immediate area lost 201 aircraft from 23–31 August; despite meager reinforcements of some 100 aircraft in August, it had 192 serviceable aircraft, which included 57 fighters.
 The burden of the initial defense of the city fell on the 1077th Anti-Aircraft (AA) Regiment.